Start a Specialised Content Publishing Business in Dubai

 Dubai South Free Zone: over 3,000 registered companies across multiple sectors

-Typical free zone business licence setup: as low as AED 12,000 to AED 20,000 depending on activity and package
+Typical free zone business license setup: as low as AED 12,000 to AED 20,000 depending on activity and package

-Visa eligibility: typically 2 to 6 visas depending on licence package
+Visa eligibility: typically 2 to 6 visas depending on license package

 100 per cent foreign ownership: available to all nationalities

-The Other Publishing Activities licence is well-suited to a wide range of founders and business models.
+The Other Publishing Activities license is well-suited to a wide range of founders and business models.
 It is particularly relevant for:

 Entrepreneurs building niche B2B directory or catalogue businesses serving the Gulf region